Demo: Repackage EXE to MSI Using Monitoring

 Repackaging of existing non-silent EXE installations into silent MSI packages is one of the main features of EMCO MSI Package Builder, so let's see how to use it.
 Let's assume we need to distribute Open Office across our entire network.
 When you run the Open Office installation, it requires that you select the installation options and the packages to be deployed.
 You cannot use the original installation for remote deployment because it is not silent.
 To prepare the installation for remote deployment, we can repackage it into a silent MSI package using EMCO MSI Package Builder.

-In this demo, we only need to repackage an Open Office installation without any pre- and post-install customization, so, as you learned in the Overview of the MSI Creation Methods chapter, we can perform repackaging in the Automated Monitoring mode by following the steps below.
+In this demo, we only need to repackage an Open Office installation without any pre- and post-install customization, so, as you learned in the Overview of the MSI Creation Methods chapter, we can use the Capture Installations option for repackaging and follow the steps below.

 Step 1.
 Open the Repackage Installation wizard

 The Repackage Installation wizard is automatically opened when you start EMCO MSI Package Builder.
 If you do not see it on the screen, press the Repackage Installation button on the Home tab in the Ribbon.
 When the wizard is started, read the welcome information and press the Next button.

 Step 2.
 Select the Monitoring option

 The wizard allows you to repackage an installation using either monitoring or wrapping.
 To repackage a non-silent installation into an MSI package, select the Monitoring option and press the Next button Pic 1.

 Step 3.
 Select the Monitor on This Computer option

 The program allows monitoring an installation on the local machine or connecting to a Hyper-V or VMware servers and using existing virtual machines for monitoring.
 In this demo, we will perform repackaging on the local machine, so select the Monitor on This Computer option.
 You can learn how to monitor on an existing virtual machine in the Selecting the monitoring environment chapter.